-The investigation is one of a number of antitrust measures with regard to powerful platforms (e.g. Facebook, booking.com).
-The German legislator has also become active and has included special provisions for powerful platforms in the upcoming antitrust law.
-Fieldfisher will offer a webinar in German on 3 November 2020 about this (registration).
+The investigation is one of a number of antitrust measures being undertaken in Germany with regard to powerful platforms (eg, Facebook (for further details please see "Federal Court of Justice demonstrates antitrust law limits to data collection through Facebook") and Booking.com).
+The German legislature has also become active and included special provisions for powerful platforms in the upcoming antitrust law.

-In this regard, the president of the FCO, Andreas Mundt, explains: "Currently we are investigating whether and how Amazon influences the pricing of the merchants on the marketplace." and "We want to understand whether there is a systematic price monitoring in general, how it works and which intervention possibilities Amazon reserves for itself".
+However, such intervention has been justified by the argument that COVID-19-related price peaks had to be prevented.
+In this regard, President of the FCO Andreas Mundt explained: "[c]urrently we are investigating whether and how Amazon influences the pricing of the merchants on the marketplace" and "[w]e want to understand whether there is a systematic price monitoring in general, how it works and which intervention possibilities Amazon reserves for itself".

 Previous proceedings against Amazon

-In the past, the FCO has already been active regarding Amazon.
-In 2013, the Federal Cartel Office prohibited Amazon from enforcing "price parity".
-Essentially, this prohibited retailers from offering all products that were offered on Amazon as well, at lower prices elsewhere on the internet.
+Historically, the FCO has investigated and reprimanded Amazon.
+In 2013, the FCO prohibited Amazon from enforcing 'price parity'.
+Essentially, this prohibited retailers from offering all products that were offered on Amazon at lower prices elsewhere on the Internet.

-In 2019, due to antitrust concerns of the FCO, Amazon amended its general terms and conditions ("GTC"), in order to strengthen the rights of third-party traders in particular.
-As a result, the abuse proceedings against Amazon at that time were closed.
+In 2019, due to the FCO's antitrust concerns, Amazon amended its general terms and conditions to strengthen third-party traders' rights.
+Consequently, the abuse proceedings against Amazon at that time were closed.

-The P2B Regulation entered into force: New obligations for online-platforms and search engines
+The P2B regulation has come into force: New obligations for online platforms and search engines

 Sign up to our email digest